ppy/osu-wiki/wiki/Article_Styling_Criteria/en.md

 - `game mode` (or just `mode`)
 - `game mod` (or just `mod`)
 - `play style`
-- `hit sound`
+- `gameplay`

 The term `Difficulty` refers to a specific `Beatmap` (these terms are interchangable).
 The term `Beatmap` may refer to a `Beatmapset`; however, to prevent ambiguity, a beatmapset is the collection of beatmaps per song per creator while a beatmap is the playable difficulty.

 ---

-Use "beatmaps" instead of "maps".
+- Use "beatmaps" instead of "maps".

-Use "creator" instead of "beatmapper" or "mapper".
+- Use "creator" instead of "beatmapper" or "mapper".
+- Do not use "BNG" to refer to the Beatmap Nominators.
+Instead, use "BN" or "BNs".